AdvancedComputationalDesign-SDU/assignment-2-fractal-generation-Boas-ACD/DOCUMENTATION.md

 Example:

-In my implementation, the `generate_fractal` function recursively draws line segments representing branches of a fractal tree.
-The function calculates the end point of each line using trigonometric functions based on the current angle and length.
+In my implementation, the `generate_fractal` function recursively draws line segments representing polygons and/or centerlines from each polygon vertice to the polygon center.
+The function calculates the polygon vertices using trigonometric functions based on the initial starting point of the polygon and the number of sides the polygons shall have.

 At each recursion step, the function:

+- Chance of ending the recursion for a vertice using `if random.random() < end_probability:`.
+- Increases or decreases the `num_polygon_sides` by 1 using `side_adjustment = random.choice([-1, 1])`.
-- Decreases the `length` by multiplying it with `length_scaling_factor`.
+- Increases or decreases the `radius` by multiplying it with `length_scaling_factor` and `random_scaling_factor`.
-- Adjusts the `angle` by adding or subtracting `angle_change` to create branching.
-- Calls itself recursively for each branch until the `recursion_depth` reaches zero.
+- Calls itself recursively for each branch until the `max_recursion_depth` reaches zero or all vertice ends.

-This approach creates a self-similar pattern characteristic of fractals, where each branch splits into smaller branches in a consistent manner.
+This approach creates a more organic and random shape as the randomness introduces more variaty in each recursion.

 ---